rvoloder/sales-predictions/README.md

 ## Methods:
 - The data was first analyzed for missing data.
 The missing store sizes were figured out based on analysis and linking different data points that were available.
-- The numerical missing data was left alone as to prevent data leakage.
+- The numeric missing data was left alone as to prevent data leakage.
+- A variety of visualizations were then performed on the data to derive some more specific insights on various factors affecting item sales.
+- Ordinal data was encoded accordingly.
 - The data was then split into training and target data using a train_test_split.
 - The data was then processed with two different pipelines.
 The numeric pipe used a mean imputer to imput missing values that were then scaled down using a standard scaler.
 The categorical pipe used a frequency imputer to fill in any remaining missing categorical data as well as a OneHotEncoder to convert nominal values into numerical ones.
 - Two tuples were than put in place to hold the data and place into a column transformer so the data could be finally processed.
-- A variety of visualizations were then performed on the data to derive some more specific insights on various factors affecting item sales.
 - Two models were then built to predict data.
 The first, a linear regression model, performed poorly on the data (evaluated based on r2 and rmse scores).
 - The second, a simple regression tree model, performed much better once maximum depth was adjusted.
 The model provided has a low variance and low bias and can give good predictions for future item sales.